hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 Setting up our Django project
 -----------------------------

-Django structures websites as "projects", each of which can onon have several constituent "apps"...
+Django structures websites as "projects", each of which can have several constituent "apps"...
 Ostensibly, the idea is that apps can be self-contained, so that you could use one app in several projects...
 Well, I've never actually seen that done, but it remains a nice way of splitting up your code.